LANTAU ISLAND

 http://www.fortuneferry.com.hk/

-TRAPPIST HAVEN MONASTERY – founded in 1956 by Cistercian monks from mainland China the monastery is located at Tai Shui Hang on the north-east coast of Lantau half-way between Mui Wo and Discovery Bay.
+TRAPPIST HAVEN MONASTERY – founded on 53 hectares of vacant land donated by the Hong Kong Government in 1951 by Cistercian monks from mainland China and opened in 1956 the monastery is located at Tai Shui Hang on the north-east coast of Lantau half-way between Mui Wo and Discovery Bay.
+A nominal annual rent of HK$20 per hectare is still collected today.
 In 2000 it changed its name to the Roman Catholic “Our Lady of Joy Abbey” but is still commonly referred to by its former name.
-All the monks now there are locals and are sworn to a vow of absolute silence.
+The monastery is home to about 34 monks, priests and brothers who are sworn to a vow of absolute silence.
 The abbey sits alongside a wooded ravine and stream in a picturesque and secluded setting.
 Visitors can enter the chapel which is reached by crossing a bridge over the ravine and a sign at the entrance to the bridge requests visitors to “speak in low tones”.
+The monastery has a guest house in the grounds open to visitors.

 Footbridge over a picturesque ravine leading to the chapel